 Manual data entry and paperwork slow down already under-resourced organizations.
 EHR systems help by :

-For nonprofits with limited staff, automation translates to more time spent on direct patient care rather than admin tasks.
+For healthcare organizations and community clinics with limited staff, automation allows more time to be spent on direct patient care rather than administrative tasks.

 This population-level view enables data-driven decision-making and more targeted interventions—especially in underserved communities.